AI Table Explainer Tutorial: Spreadsheet to Narrative

 Quality check

-- Number audit: pick three numbers from the AI narrative at random and trace them back to a table cell.
+• Number audit: pick three numbers from the narrative at random and trace each back to a table cell.
 If any does not match, the whole draft is suspect.

-- Anomaly test: does the “anomaly” AI surfaced actually deviate by more than two standard deviations or a meaningful business threshold?
+• Anomaly test: does the “anomaly” actually deviate by more than two standard deviations or a meaningful business threshold?
 If not, drop it.

-- Privacy sweep: no customer name, no internal codename, no individual employee should appear by name unless it is a public press item.
+• Privacy sweep: no customer name, no internal codename, no individual employee by name unless it is a public press item.

 How to reuse this workflow

-numbers-AI-got-wrong/log.
-Patterns emerge: AI confuses percentage point vs percent, rounds away small denominators, infers direction from absolute values.
-Add these to the prompt as explicit rules. - Every quarter, rerun an old narrative against the new model.
-If the headline still holds, your prompt is robust; if not, examine which sentence type drifts.
+• Every quarter, rerun an old narrative against the current model (GPT-5.5, Sonnet 4.6, Gemini 3.1 Pro).
+If the headline still holds, your prompt is robust; if not, see which sentence type drifts.

 Common mistakes

-- Not fact-checking AI numbers — at least one number per draft is silently wrong.
+• Not fact-checking AI numbers — at least one number per draft is often silently wrong, even on the upload path (the prose can drift from the computed pivot).

 FAQ

-- Why is AI getting percentages wrong?: Most commonly because the table has implicit percentages mixed with absolute values.
-State explicitly in the prompt which columns are absolutes and which are already percentages.
+• Why is AI getting percentages wrong?: Usually the table mixes implicit percentages with absolute values.
+State in the prompt which columns are absolutes and which are already percentages.
+This bites hardest on the paste path, where the model is not running code.

-- Can AI find anomalies for me?: It can flag candidates but it will over-flag on small samples.
-Treat AI anomalies as “look at this” not “this is real”.
+• Can AI find anomalies for me?: It can flag candidates but over-flags on small samples.
+Treat AI anomalies as “look at this”, not “this is real”.

 Tags: #Tutorial #Productivity #Excel